ivanmitic/incoded-notification-system/README.md

 `NotificationDispatcher::release($user_id, $notification_code, $post_id);`

-All code that use Notification system can be found here `~/resources/Humanity/Notifications/Controller/Website.php`
+The usage of Notification system in the application can be found here `~/resources/Humanity/Notifications/Controller/Website.php`